chrisadkin/PX-DR-AKS-To-GKE/README.md

 ### Switching Kubernetes Context

-Whilst building the solution you will be required to switch Kubernetes contexts between the source and destination clusters **a lot**, to make life simpler when doing this, you may wish to alias some of the kubectl context commands within your shell profile file:
+Building the solution requires frequent changes to the current Kubernetes context, to make life simpler when doing this, you may wish to alias some of the kubectl context commands within your shell profile file:
 ```
 gctx='kubectl config get-contexts'
 uctx='kubectl config use-context'
 ```
+Not only does kubectl use the current context but also storkctl - a Portworx command line tool that is ubiquitous with deploying Portworx PX-DR.

 ### Testing Load Balancer Service Endpoints

 Security software from certain vendors, zscaler for example, supresses the ability to ping load balancer endpoint IP addresses, this can be worked